Rochdale

 1.0

 Credit union volunteers need to stay abreast of the concerns and priorities of their regulators.
 In this session National and State regulators will present their perspectives.
-The session will be facilitated by Jeff Owen, COO of Rochdale.

 Economic Update